learnbyexample/cli-computing/cli_computing.md

 # use vi-style CLI editing interface
 $ set -o vi
-# use emancs-style interface, this is usually the default
+# use emacs-style interface, this is usually the default
 $ set -o emacs
 ```